Regiment of Light Dragoons (United States): Organization

 The origins of the RoLD (1798) traces back to the Squadron of Light Dragoons, established on March 5, 1792.
 The squadron's four troops were assigned by September 1792 to each of the four sublegions of Legion of the United States.
 By November 1796 the number of these troops was reduced to only two.
-Two years later, they were almagamated with six newly raised troops to the Regiment of Light Dragoons.
+Two years later, they were amalgamated with six newly raised troops to the Regiment of Light Dragoons.
 The RoLD (1798) was never completely mounted and parts of it saw service as light infantry before the regiment was dissolved in June 1800.
 Its two oldest "veterans" troops were discharged on June 1, 1802.

 The RoLD (1808) consisted of a regimental headquarters and eight troops.
 The regiment was never completely organized or mounted and served as light infantry.
 It was re-designated the 1st Regiment of Light Dragoons since an act on January 11, 1812, created a second regiment (2nd Regiment of Light Dragoons).
 A further act of Congress of March 30, 1814 resulted in the two regiments being consolidated, on May 12, 1814, into one Regiment of Light Dragoons with eight troops.
 An act of March 3, 1815 reducing the size of the army led to the regiment being consolidated with the Corps of Artillery on May 17, 1815.
 Officers whose services were no longer required were discharged on June 15, 1815.